Checkmk

 What will you have to do?
 Organize MKPs and unpackaged local files

-1. For the MKPs found with mkp list, you will need to distinguish whether they are extensions you developed yourself or externally sourced MKPs.
+1. For the MKPs found with mkp list, you will need to distinguish whether they are extensions you developed yourself, or are externally-sourced (e.g. third party) MKPs.
 You can usually easily test the extensions you have developed yourself and adapt them if necessary.
-For externally sourced MKPs, you should research whether there are known problems with Checkmk 2.5.0 and whether new versions are available.
+For externally-sourced MKPs, you should research whether there are known problems with Checkmk 2.5.0 and whether newer versions are available.
 In cases where functionality previously provided by the MKP is now provided by Checkmk 2.5.0, deactivate the package before updating.

 2. If by using mkp find you have found local files: Combine the files that belong together into MKPs.
 This will make it easier to later deactivate these en bloc if incompatibilities are detected following the update.
 If file paths with python3 appear here, go back to Python modules.